You craft the perfect email subject line.

 With that in mind, we recommend that you treat the templates as exactly that; templates for you to personalize.

-Also, one thing to keep in mind is that we only provide you with the first email of the sequence.
+Also, one thing to keep in mind is that we only provide you with the initial email of the sequence.

-This means that if you want to add email follow-ups, you’ll need to create them and add them to your email sequence.
+This means that if you want to add a follow up email, you’ll need to create them and add them to your email sequence.

 Last but not least, for all the templates you need to keep in mind that;